Vyral/base-template/_posts/2018-11-21-bullet-proof-your-homeowners-insurance-coverage.md

 * 31 percent think damages from termites or other infestation are covered.
 * 22 percent think pets stolen from or injured on their property are covered.

-Call your insurance agent if you’ve done any of the following:&nbsp;
+Call your insurance agent if you’ve done any of the following:

 Acquired expensive possessions, such as furniture, computers, stereos and televisions.